Laptops

-Four and a half thousand pounds for a laptop sounds absurd until you price up the desktop it replaces.
-The Lenovo Legion Pro 7 in its top UK trim – model 83F5000UUK – lists at £4,539.99 at Costco UK as of 20 June 2026, and on paper it is a mobile RTX 5090 workstation wearing a gaming jacket.
-The interesting question for anyone doing 3D and rendering work in this country is not whether it is fast.
-It is whether a 175-watt laptop 5090 and 24GB of GDDR7 are the right place to put your money, or whether you are paying a portability tax you do not actually need.
+The Lenovo Legion Pro 7i Gen 10 in its top UK trim, model 83F5000UUK, costs £4,539.99 at Costco UK as of 20 June 2026, and it pairs a mobile RTX 5090 with 24GB of GDDR7 in a 2.6kg chassis.
+That makes it one of the most capable render laptops you can buy in this country right now.
+The real question for UK 3D and rendering work is not whether it is fast.
+It is whether a 175-watt laptop 5090 is where your money belongs, or whether you are paying a portability tax you do not need.

 What you actually get for £4,539.99 (RTX 5090 laptop)